 Toledo Museum of Art, Toledo (must see)

-The Toledo Museum of Art is an internationally known art museum.
-The museum was founded by Toledo glassmaker Edward Drummond Libbey in 1901 and moved to its current location, a Greek revival building designed by Edward B. Green and Harry W. Wachter on January 17, 1912.
-The building was expanded twice in the 1920s and 1930s.
+Founded by Edward Drummond Libbey, a prominent Toledo glassmaker, the Toledo Museum of Art first opened its doors in 1901.
+It moved to its current location, a Greek Revival building designed by Edward B. Green and Harry W. Wachter, on January 17, 1912.
+Over the following decades, the museum was expanded twice in the 1920s and 1930s to accommodate its growing collection and increasing number of visitors.

 Why You Should Visit: